OpenBB-finance/OpenBB/website/content/terminal/forecasting/_index.md

 Let's begin by using one of the datasets we loaded in previously : `AAPL`

-We will be forecasting `5 Buisness days` ahead for the remaider of these workflows unless specified.
+We will be forecasting `5 Business days` ahead for the remaider of these workflows unless specified.

 Note: All models automatically perform Historical backtesting on the test split before providing a prediction.